sharemind-sdk/auction-demo/README.md

 execute:charlie_result.sb = Charlie
 ```

-And finally, we allow access to some key-value pairs in the keydb database.
+Finally, we allow access to some key-value pairs in the keydb database.
 ```INI
 [Ruleset sharemind:keydb]
 a:write:* = Alice